synerg5g/Pyramis/docs/dev-docs.md

 <details>
 <summary> <strong> ⚒ Pyramis Compiler Driver</strong></summary>

-Pyramis supports three kinds of commands:

-1. `pyramis translate NF`: Validate your Pyramis Specification, generate an error report if any irregularities detected.

-2. `pyramis build NF`: Generate an implementation from your Pyramis specification.
-A set of .cpp and .h files will be generated along with a base Makefile.

-4. `pyramis run NF num threads`: Run your generated NF implementation as a multithreaded process

 The compiler driver orchestrates the entire compilation process, right from parsing command-line options to generating C++ code.
 Its major functions are listed below.